cchudzicki-ocw-testing/11.255-spring-2021/content/pages/syllabus.md

 ### Synchronous Lectures

 Students are required to attend all scheduled class sessions.
 Due to the nature of the course every class is meant to be synchronous.
 As noted above class participation is an important part of the class, and students are expected to be present synchronously for all lectures and negotiations.
-Sessions will be recorded and will be made available online for one week to help students stay up to date if they are unable to attend a class session.
-Recordings are only for use by students in the class.
+Sessions will be recorded and will be made available online for one week to help students stay up to date if they are unable to attend a class session. \[Note: These recordings are not available to OCW users.\]

 ### Role Play Self-Reflection Memos